techthiyanes/torchdim/README.md

 Advantages of First-class Dimensions over Named (string) Dimensions
 ===================================================================

-The most prominent difference between first-class dimensions and alternatives such as einops, named tensors, or xmap is that dimensions are objects rather than strings.
+The most prominent difference between first-class dimensions and alternatives such as einops, named tensors (and [tensors considered harmful](https://nlp.seas.harvard.edu/NamedTensor), or xmap is that dimensions are objects rather than strings.
 Using objects has a number of nice properties.

 ### Avoiding naming conflicts

 Using strings for dimensions introduces the possibility that two unrelated dimensions are given the same name.
 Using objects instead makes it clear the same names are not the same dimension.
+It's like the difference between having only global variables, and having the ability to locally bind names in functions.
-For instance, we defined `bmm` by batching a call to to `mm`, and even though they both use the name `i` to identify a dimension.
+ For instance, we defined `bmm` by batching a call to `mm`, and even though they both use the name `i` to identify a dimension.
 Because each `i` is a different object, there is no naming conflict:

 ```{code-cell} ipython3